 1. based on bilateral agreements between two universities, covering scientific and educational cooperation, or academic exchange

-The University of Warsaw concluded such agreements with over 400 academic partners from 73 countries.
+The University of Warsaw concluded such agreements with 380 academic partners from 73 countries.
 In recent years, the relations with Asian universities have seen the most dynamic development.
 The University of Warsaw actively cooperates also with European, North and South American universities.
 Many of the agreements concluded by the University of Warsaw refer to the exchange of students, doctoral students and employees.

 !
 If you are interested in completing a part of your course at the University of Warsaw, you have to verify whether your home university has a cooperation agreement with the University of Warsaw in place and whether this agreement covers the exchange within the frame of your curriculum.